richafnu/Viva/Viva/engage/configure-your-viva-engage-network/files-in-native-mode.md

    - SLA - up to 30 days for networks with < 100,000 files
    - SLA - up to 45 days for networks with > 100,000 files

-5. After the Native Mode Alignment Tool completes, review the Error Report and determine if other steps are necessary before your network can be in Native Mode.
+5. After the Native Mode Alignment Tool completes, review the Error Report and determine if other steps are necessary before your network operates in Native Mode.

 ### End user experience